henry931/HPCE-CW5/README.md

 pixels.
 Latency measuring does not start until the first pixel enters the pipeline, so performance measurement is "on-hold" till that point.
-However, your program must eventually read the first pixel...
+However, your program must eventually read the first pixel.
+Practically speaking, if your program doesn't read a pixel within ten minutes, it will be considered to have hung.

 The program should support the full spectrum of input parameters correctly, including all image sizes and